Pat Ryan (Cork hurler): Senior (coach)

 In 2015, Ryan ruled himself out as a candidate to succeed Jimmy Barry-Murphy as manager of the Cork senior hurling team.
 In spite of this, he was later added to Kieran Kingston's management team as a selector.
 Ryan was appointed coach of the team in September 2016 following the departure of Frank Flannery.
 On 9 July 2017, Ryan helped guide Cork to the Munster title following a 1–25 to 1–20 defeat of Clare in the final.
 Following the departure of Kingston as manager at the end of the 2017 season, Ryan ruled himself out of contention for the job stating: "I will not be allowing my name to go forward for consideration.
 There are a number of reasons for that, mainly the age profile of my children and work commitments."
 Ryan was also named as a possible successor to Derek McGrath as manager of the Waterford senior hurling team but also ruled himself out of the running.

 Under-20

 On 1 October 2019, Ryan was ratified as manager of the Cork under-20 hurling team.

 Senior (manager)

 On 7 July 2022, Ryan was ratified as manager of the Cork senior hurling team.
+In 2023 Ryan's first season as manager Cork failed to make it out of the Munster Championship group stage.
+In 2024 Cork deprived Limerick of the unique feat of a fifth All Ireland title in a row after a thrilling victory in the all Ireland semi final.
+This was Cork's second championship victory over Limerick with Cork also beating Limerick earlier during the season in the Munster Championship.
+Cork then went on to lose a classic All Ireland Final to Clare by one point after extra time.
+In 2025 Ryan managed Cork to their first National Hurling League title since 1998 after Cork comfortably beat arch rivals Tipperary in the final.
+In the championship Cork under Pat Ryan won a memorable Munster final against Limerick in the Gaelic Grounds after extra time and a penalty shootout.
+Ryan and Cork then went on to lose an all Ireland final for a second consecutive year to Tipperary, in a dismal performance with Cork only scoring two points in the second half after leading by six points at half-time.